 The Board considers that the size of the Board, whilst not being large as to be unwieldy, is appropriate, taking into account the size of the Company and its operations.
 The combined and varied knowledge, experience and skills of the Board members provides the balance of competences that are required, adds value to the functioning of the Board and gives direction to the Company.
-The competencies of the Directors ranges from industry, financial and legal expertise.
-Each of the directors has applied the necessary time and attention for the performance of his/ her duties to the Company.

-As above set out, during 2019, the Board consisted of three executive directors and three non-executive directors.
-The presence of Non-Executive Directors on the Board serves to, inter alia, constructively challenge the Executive Directors and management of the Company, and particular focus is made on strategy and the integrity of financial performance and management.
+As above set out, throughout the period under review, the Board consisted of three executive directors and three non-executive directors.
+Mr Joseph F.X.
+Zahra (Non-Executive Director) and Mr Joseph Zammit Tabona (Non-Executive Director) are considered to be independent within the meaning provided by the Code.

-Mr Joseph Zammit Tabona (Non-Executive Director) is considered to be independent within the meaning provided by the Code.
-Additionally, notwithstanding Mr Joseph FX Zahra having been appointed to the board in 2006 and thus having served on the Board for more than twelve consecutive years, the Board still considers Mr Zahra to be independent of the Company, its management and its controlling shareholders.
 Each non-executive director has submitted a declaration to the Board as stipulated under the Code Provision 3.4 undertaking:

-a) to maintain in all circumstances his/her independence of analysis, decision and action;

-b) not to seek or accept any unreasonable advantages that could be considered as compromising his/ her independence; and c) to clearly express his/her opposition in the event that he/she finds that a decision of the board may harm the Company.
+- a) to maintain in all circumstances his/her independence of analysis, decision and action; - b) not to seek or accept any unreasonable advantages that could be considered as compromising his/her independence; and - c) to clearly express his/her opposition in the event that he/she finds that a decision of the board may harm the Company.